 If you have a room booked and do not have an insurance offer with DMU but you intend to apply for a different DMU course through clearing if you do not get your firm choice, then please let us know in advance so that we can hold your booking for you, otherwise you risk losing your room and the £50 admin fee.

 I cannot make the booking fee payment online, what should I do?

-If you are paying by cheque, bank transfer or a method of payment that takes longer than 24hrs to clear then please inform us so that your booking is not cancelled after the 24hr deadline.
+If you are paying by cheque, bank transfer or a method of payment that takes longer than 24-hours to clear then please inform us so that your booking is not cancelled after the 24-hour deadline.

 How do I confirm my booking?

 N.B.
-Once you have confirmed your booking you are contracted to the room and will be liable for the rent for the duration of the tenancy and first rent payment may be due before you receive your student loan.
+Once you have confirmed your booking you are contracted to the room and will be liable for the rent for the duration of the tenancy, the first rent payment may be due before you receive your student loan.